Did AI get more negative recently?: Analysis

-\paragraph{\enquote{Do positive/negative papers have lower/higher acceptance chances?}} We use 2,606 accepted and 6,100 rejected papers from the ICLR conferences in 2013 and 2017--2021, collected from OpenReview, and 3,063 accepted and 9,142 rejected papers from ACL, EMNLP, NAACL, NeurIPS, AAAI, ICML, and ICLR over the years 2007--2017 as collected by \citet{PeerReviewsDataset}. \ref{fig:acceptance_rate_per_stance} shows how many papers with a certain stance value were accepted.
-Although the variance is higher, the trend shows that papers with a negative stance have higher acceptance rates.
-The acceptance rate for papers with stance values between -0.6 and 0.8 is lower than the overall acceptance rate, but for very positive papers the acceptance rate is slightly higher again.
+We use 5,453 accepted and 14,974 rejected papers from the ICLR conferences in 2013 and 2017--2021, collected from OpenReview\footnote{\url{https://openreview.net/}}, and from ACL, EMNLP, NAACL, NeurIPS, AAAI, ICML, and ICLR over the years 2007--2017 as collected by \citet{PeerReviewsDataset}.
+The \ttest{} and the \Htest{} show with a significance level of 0.01\% that the distribution of predicted stance values differs between accepted and rejected papers. \ref{fig:acceptance_rate_per_stance} shows how many papers with a certain stance value were accepted.
+The trend indicates that papers with a negative stance of $-$0.6 or less have higher acceptance rates (p-value 1\%, \ttest{}).
+The acceptance rate for papers with stance values between $-$0.6 and 0.8 is lower than the overall acceptance rate (p-value 0.01\%, \ttest{}), but for very positive papers, the acceptance rate is slightly higher again (p-value 0.01\%, \ttest{}).

 We also calculate the acceptance rates for two separate time spans, 2007--2014 and 2015--2021, as shown in \ref{fig:normalized_acceptance_rate_per_stance_and_year}.
-For the most recent years 2015--2021, the trend is similar to the overall trend with the exception that very positive papers are not more likely to be accepted than the average paper.
+The \ttest{} and the \Htest{} show that the acceptance chances are different in the two time spans with a significance level of 0.01\%.
+For the most recent years 2015--2021, the trend is similar to the overall trend, including that papers with a very positive stance of more than 0.8 are more likely to be accepted (p-value 0.1\%, \ttest{}), but those papers do not have much higher chances.
 However, the acceptance rates in earlier years 2007--2014 were different.
-They show that papers with a negative stance used to be much less likely to be accepted and that papers with a positive stance used to have better acceptance chances.
-This is consistent with the trend over time, which shows that fewer papers were negative in the years 2007--2014 than in 2015--2021, implying a bias: positive papers were more popular back then and therefore more positive papers got accepted.
+Papers with a very positive stance of 0.8 or more used to have better acceptance chances than very positive papers in 2015--2021 (p-value 0.1\%, \ttest{}).
+This is consistent with the trend over time, which shows that fewer papers were negative in the years 2007--2014 than in 2015--2021, implying a bias: positive papers were more popular back then and therefore more positive papers were more likely to be accepted.